saylordotorg/course_bio312/Unit07.md

+---
+layout: default
+title: "BIO312: Evolutionary Biology"
+course_description: "An examination of the processes through which the current forms of life have arisen.
+Topics include: the mechanisms of evolution, measures of evolutionary change, current framings of evolutionary changes (e.g. Game Theory), and phylogenies."
+next: ../Unit08
+previous: ../Unit06
+---
 **Unit 7: Human Evolution** <span id="7"></span>
 *The origin and evolution of man are to some the most interesting, but also a controversial part of the evolutionary biology.
 As you will see